9io9: Observations

 Harrington et al. (2019) reports four independent detections of the Red Radio Ring, including the detection with Space Warps.
 In their paper they report new Atacama Pathfinder Experiment (APEX) observations, presenting the detection of nitrogen [N II] 205 μm.
 The velocity structure of the nitrogen is similar to carbon monoxide and they concluded that both share the same volume.
 The ratio of the nitrogen luminosity and the infrared luminosity resembles more a normal star-forming galaxy and less a galaxy with star-formation influenced by a quasar.

+Magnetic field

+In 2023 observations with ALMA helped to detect a magnetic field for 9io9, the furthest detected magnetic field ever detected at the time of the discovery.
+The field is a thousand times weaker than Earth's magnetic field, but extends 16,000 light years.
+A field strength of around 500 μG was measured and the magnetic fields are orientated parallel to the gas disk of the galaxy.